 • What else should I know about renting a car in Argentina?

-The companies that work with rental car network are well-established and credible international companies but experiences can still depend on the individual franchisers.
+The companies that work with the rental car network are well-established and credible multinational companies but experiences can still depend on the individual franchisers.

 Before driving off, check the interior and exterior of the car and make a note, or better yet take photos, of any dings or damage to ensure there are no disputes upon returning the car.